jdnlab/jdnlab.github.io/README.md

-I architect, automate, and secure resilient technical infrastructure, with proven experience in service provider and financial institutions.
+I architect, automate, and secure resilient technical infrastructure, with proven experience in large cloud service provider and financial institutions.
 My passion is building systems that are not only scalable and cost-effective but also secure by design.
 I have significant interests in Linux system administration, Python code development, virtualized infrastructure, and security.

 ## What I Do